 We believe that publishing gender pay gap data on an annual basis will help employers, including ourselves, to see where action to close the gender pay gap is most needed.
 It will also help us to establish a benchmark for our own staff.
 It should be noted that as we are an Employment Business, the vast majority of the people included in this report were temporary workers whose pay is fixed by our clients.

-Hospitality has a historical bias toward one gender performing certain roles that accounts for a large percentage of our workforce, so for example, chefs tend to be male and waiting staff female so we expected a relatively large Gender Pay Gap.
-However, due to the effect of the pandemic on our company the amount of Hospitality business on the snapshot date had decreased considerably.
+Hospitality is a large part of our business and has a historical bias toward one gender performing certain roles, so for example, chefs tend to be male and waiting staff female so we expected a relatively large Gender Pay Gap.
+However, due to the effect of the pandemic on our company the amount of Hospitality business had decreased considerably.

-The “improvement” on last year’s figure is, we believe, mostly due to the decline in the Hospitality side of our business.
+The “deterioration” on last year’s figure is, we believe, mostly due to the increase in the Hospitality side of our business.

 Whilst there is a negative gender imbalance shown below, pay is not influenced by gender.
 We support the fair treatment and reward for all our workers irrespective of gender.